GCPix/wk6_day1_inc_homework/murder.md

 const verdict = declareWeapon();
 console.log(verdict);

-all variables are const but it doesn't stop me from altering the objects attributes.
+// all variables are const but it doesn't stop me from altering the objects attributes.
 I change the murderer to Col Mustard using unexpectedOutcome which means the if statement works for plotTwist.

 Episode 9
 let murderer = 'Professor Plum';

 if (murderer === 'Professor Plum') {
-  let murderer = 'Mrs. Peacock';
+  let murderer = 'Mrs. Peacock'; //let means it only exists within the block, remove let and it will allow mrs peacock to return
 }

 const declareMurderer = function() {